 I’d be remiss if I didn’t mention that Cometeer currently offers a referral promotion as well.
-When you invite friends to try Cometeer, they’ll get $25 off their order and you’ll get $25 off of a future order (limit 10 credits total).
+When you invite friends to try Cometeer, they’ll get $20 off their first two orders (for a total of $40) and you’ll get two $20 credits off of a future order (only one credit to be used at a time, limit 10 credits total — and it seems that these credits only work on regular subscription orders and not any specialty boxes you may order).
 If you’re interested, you can try my link as well.

 My Experience with Cometeer (So Far)

 Having now had several different Cometeer cups, I am finally starting to notice more of the differences between them.
-And, to be fair, I’ve never been great about tasting the notes the roasters say I should find in any cup of coffee — it’s more of an “I know what I like” sort of a thing for me.
-So I’m going to go ahead and blame my pedestrian pallet for this one.
+And, to be fair, I’ve never been great about tasting the notes the roasters say I should find in any cup of coffee, so it’s more of an “I know what I like” sort of thing for me.
+Because of this, I’m going to go ahead and blame my pedestrian pallet for this one.
 In any case, I definitely still enjoy the coffees I’ve had so far and do see them as a step up from the standard Keurig cups.

 Price and serving size